naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.4.Device.monitoring.management.maintenance.md

 2. Copy the current system file from the router to network TFTP by using the ```copy flash: tftp:``` command in privileged EXEC mode.
 Then further prompts for IP, name of the source and destination system image files

 ###### Restoring a Cisco IOS Image

+The ```dir``` or ```show flash:``` command can verify that the router has sufficient disk space to accommodate the new Cisco IOS software image.
+They can also help to determine:
+- The total amount of Flash memory on the router
+- The amount of Flash memory available
+- The names of all the files stored in the Flash memory and the amount of Flash occupied

+###### Upgrading the Cisco IOS image from a TFTP Server